cookkkie/aiomeasures/docs/index.rst

-Welcome to aiotow's documentation!
+Welcome to aiomeasures's documentation!
 ==================================

-aiotow requires a nice documentation.
+aiomeasures requires a nice documentation.
 This documentation has been generated |today|.